German Pinscher

 Unique facts and fascinating details

-• The German Pinscher is the ancestor of the Miniature Pinscher and the Dobermann.
+- The German Pinscher is the direct ancestor of the Miniature Pinscher and the Standard Schnauzer.

-• The breed almost went extinct following the World Wars but was saved by a few dedicated breeders.
+- The breed nearly went extinct following the World Wars, saved only by the dedication of a few German breeders.

 Frequently Asked Questions